fanoframework/fanoframework.github.io/middlewares/index.md

 appMiddlewares.add(authOnly);
 ```

-If you do not need global middleware list, you can use null class as show in following code,
+If you do not need application middleware list, you can use null class as shown in following code,

 ```
 container.add('appMiddlewares', TNullMiddlewareListFactory.create());